eacg-gmbh/ts-dotnet/TrustSource/Readme.md

 <h1>TrustSource plugin for Visual Studio and .NET framework and Core</h1>
 This repository contains TrustSource solution for .NET Framework, .NET Core console projects and Visual Studio plugin for Windows. <br /><br />Plugin is capable of running both .NET Core and .NET Framework scans from directly inside Visual studio.
-Solution contains separate console projects for .NET Core console to execute .NET Core based cross platform applications.
-And .NET Framework project which can scan both .NET core and .NET based applications on Windows framework.
+Solution contains separate console projects for .NET Core console to execute .NET Core based cross platform applications, and .NET Framework project which can scan both .NET core and .NET based applications on Windows framework.
 Usage of these projects are as follows.

 <h2>Visual Studio Integration</h2>
 The Visual Studio Plugin can be found in the <a href="https://marketplace.visualstudio.com/items?itemName=TrustSource.vsp4dotnetcore">Visual Studio Marketplace</a>.<br />